Mount Saint Vincent University: Support services

-Academic programs are supported by a wide variety of electronic and print research resources in the MSVU Library.
+Academic programs are supported by electronic and print research resources through the MSVU Library.
 Research services include drop-in reference assistance, research appointments, and classroom workshops.

 January 2019 marked the 40th anniversary of the Mount's co-operative education program.
 It is the longest-standing nationally accredited co-op program in the Maritime Provinces, offering an optional co-op program in 1979 for students in the Bachelor of Business Administration program.
 Four decades later, more than 8,000 Business Administration, Public Relations, and Tourism & Hospitality Management students have taken their learning from the classroom to the workplace, completing paid work terms in industries related to their field of study (today, co-op is a required part of the Public Relations and Tourism & Hospitality Management degrees).
 Since 2014, the Mount Co-op Office has also enabled experiential opportunities for Arts and Science students through an Arts & Science Internship Program.

-Mount Saint Vincent University is home to the Centre for Women in Business, a not-for-profit university business development centre (UBDC), dedicated to assisting with entrepreneurial activities within and throughout Nova Scotia.
-Founded in 1992 by the University's Department of Business & Tourism, this remains the only UBDC in Canada with a primary focus on women.
+Mount Saint Vincent University is home to the Centre for Women in Business, a not-for-profit university business development centre (UBDC) that assists with entrepreneurial activities in and throughout Nova Scotia.
+Founded in 1992 by the University's Department of Business & Tourism, the organization remains the only UBDC in Canada with a primary focus on women.
 The Centre has served more than 7500 clients over the past 18 years.